Places to Give Birth: Burr Ridge Birth Center - PERMANENTLY CLOSED

 Next Steps

 If you are interested in giving birth here, or honestly just curious, the best think you can do is go take a tour!
 You will get so much more information and be able to vibe check.
 People are always concerned about insurance.
-BRBC takes Blue Cross PPO, United PPO, Humana, and also offers payment plans.
+Burr Ridge Birth Center takes Blue Cross PPO, United PPO, Humana, and also offers payment plans.
 When you take a tour you can ask them to verify your benefits so that you have a better sense of your out of pocket costs.

 I'm trying not to go on a rant about insurance (free Luigi!) but I also do wish that some clients really thought through all the costs - not just monetary.
 Like you might find a place where you pay less money but you might also pay in other things like not being listened to or not getting the care you want and deserve.
 Anyway, I get it, we live in an healthcare hellscape.
 They have payment plans.